Are You Struggling With Infertility?

 Experiencing infertility, regardless of cause, can take its toll on your mind, your body, your finances, and your relationships.
 Struggling with something that we understand to happen naturally and to come so easily to others can feel frustrating, upsetting, and unfair.
 It is unfair.

 The Facts About Infertility

 If you’re struggling to have a baby, know that you’re not alone.
 According to the CDC, 1 in 5 heterosexual women of childbearing age struggles to get pregnant within a year of trying.
 Primary infertility involves struggling to achieve and maintain a single pregnancy, whereas secondary infertility involves facing this challenge after already having had a successful pregnancy.

 Infertility is caused by a variety of factors, such as genetics, the structure of reproductive organs, hormonal issues, and age.
 Other risk factors include stress, smoking, exposure to environmental toxins, eating disorders, and sexually transmitted infections.
 Same-sex couples and single people who want to start a family may or may not face these risk factors yet inevitably will turn to fertility treatments as they try to start a family.

-Thankfully, science has evolved to help individuals and couples toward their family-building goals.
-Family is an ever-broadening concept.
+Thankfully, science has evolved to help individuals and couples build families even with fertility challenges.
+In fact, family is an ever-broadening concept.
 According to a 2015 Pew report, “. . .
 There is no longer one dominant family form in the United States.
 Parents today are raising their children against a backdrop of increasingly diverse and, for many, constantly evolving family forms.”